Jasthebaddie/Jasthebaddie/README.md

 - 👋 Hi, I’m @Jasthebaddie
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...codeing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... nothing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... anything
-- 📫 How to reach me ...
+- 📫 How to reach me ...jmhharper1108@gmail.com

 <!---
 Jasthebaddie/Jasthebaddie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.